sullivanpt/phonegap-angular-client/README.md

 * bower install
 * phonegap plugin add <item> # for each required plugin listed in the ./phonegap.json file

-TODO: should be able to get the definitive plugin list from (Object(./plugins/<platform>.json#installed_plugins).keys

 ## Develop

 * grunt -- Build the device for android